 In 2017, California saw 361 large truck accident fatalities and 41 of those fatalities were right here in Los Angeles County.
-As Los Angeles truck accident attorneys know, when injuries in large truck accidents are not fatal, they are often severe and debilitating.
+As truck crash attorneys know, when injuries in large truck accidents are not fatal, they are often severe and debilitating.
 In a continuing effort to keep our roadways safer, the Federal Motor Carrier Safety Administration conducted a large truck crash causation study and compiled a top ten list of truck accident causes when the truck was at fault.

 Accidents caused by large trucks and the most common factors

 When large trucks are at fault in accidents, the ten most common causes are listed below.